Alumil: Social and environmental action

 In accordance with Corporate Social Responsibility, from 2010 Alumil started implementing the environmental plan ‘'Green Alumil'’.
 More important was the distinction of the Group's Innovation and Contribution in Environmental Awareness, which awarded on the Eco-Business Innovation Competition during the 4th Business Forum of the 73rd Thessaloniki International Fair.
 Alumil is also a member of the Hellenic Network for Corporate Social Responsibility and a founding member of the United Nations Global Compact Network.

 Subsidiaries

 In 2000 Alumil started its activity in Renewable Energy Resources by producing and placing photovoltaic mounting systems.
-Subsequently, Alumil Solar was founded nine years later (2009), and developed into a high importance and innovative business unit of the group.
+Subsequently, Alumil Solar was established in 2009 as a subsidiary of the Alumil Group, operating as a business unit focused on solar energy solutions.

 Controversy

 During the 2022 Russian invasion of Ukraine, Alumil refused to join the NATO community and withdraw from the Russian market.
 Research from Yale University published on August 10, 2022, identifying how companies were reacting to Russia's invasion identified Alumil in the worst category of "Digging in", meaning Defying Demands for Exit: companies defying demands for exit/reduction of activities.